wordijp/browserify-maybe-multi-require/README.md

 Let `browserify-maybe-multi-require` plugin require bower and non package components for you when building bundles, then you can `require` them as normal node modules in application codes.
 You can also provide external config, to guide `browserify-maybe-multi-require` to external some bower and non package components, which is useful when when building multiple bundles.

+> p.s. bower and non package components is optional, if want to use [`bower`](https://github.com/bower/bower), install it.

 # install